JMNofziger/fastapi_implementation/README.md

 The database session is opened and closed per operation as that is most efficient in this circumstance.
 Due to this the database parameter includes a definition as a Session which calls a function as it's dependency.
 The function serves to open and close the database connection as needed.

+# Creating user functionality - handling user information

+1. Create account for user

+Need to create a table in db for user information - this will be done by defining a SqlAlchemy model with all the User model information